ipfs/devgrants/open-grants/ipfs-rust/README.md

 ### Survey of Community Efforts

 The IPFS and Rust communities together have done an astounding job putting together these projects.
-We diligently went through and performed initial outreach to the authors, and here is what we found to be some of the top projects on this list.
+By thoroughly leveraging these community efforts we can save some of time and money while fostering community morale and inclusion.

 #### rust-libp2p